cryologger/glacier-velocity-tracker/Documentation/INSTALLATION.md

 # Cryologger Glacier Velocity Tracker - Installation
-This guide provides step-by-step instructions on how to install the Arduino IDE and required board definitons and libraries, which are necessary for uploading code to the Cryologger GVT.
+This guide provides step-by-step instructions on installing the Arduino IDE and required board definitions and libraries, which are necessary for uploading code to the Cryologger GVT.

 ## Step 1: Download Arduino IDE
 * Navigate to https://www.arduino.cc/en/software and download the most recent version of the Arduino IDE.